Provenance and data processing procedures to EASY

 Once a dataset has been archived in EASY, we will ensure that the data will continue to be accessible and readable in a sustainable manner.
 In order to be able to meet this guarantee, several actions are required.
 You will read more about this in this document.
 Should you have any other questions about data processing or the reuse of data, please contact DANS.
+For processes and procedures on our Data Stations please refer to the Data Stations Policy.

 1. Data Processing Protocol